 Prayer of Mending places a buff on the targeted ally, which heals them when they take damage and jumps to another nearby ally (up to 5 times).
 This is one of your most efficient spells and it should be used as often as possible.

 Holy Word: Serenity is an instant cast, single-target heal with a 60-second cooldown that can be further reduced by casting Heal or Flash Heal.
 It is an important spell to use during times of high single-target damage.

-Prayer of Healing heals the target and up to 4 injured allies within 20 yards of them.
+Prayer of Healing heals the target and the 4 nearest allies within 40 yards of them.
 It has a cast time, and it is one of your most reliable sources of AoE healing.

 Heal is a simple single target heal with a long cast time.
 It is generally used to heal targets when they are not taking heavy damage and when they are not in immediate danger.